SkalierbareSysteme/restaurant/README.md

-# This is the restaurant-service
+# This is the restaurant-service for the skalierbare Systeme website

 ### Endpoints: